cashapp/paparazzi/README.md

 Lottie
 --------

-When taking screenshots of Lottie animations, Paparazzi can throw weird exceptions ([#494](https://github.com/cashapp/paparazzi/issues/494), [#630](https://github.com/cashapp/paparazzi/issues/630)).

-As a workaround, you need to force Lottie to not run on the background thread:
+When taking screenshots of Lottie animations, you need to force Lottie to not run on a background thread, otherwise Paparazzi can throw exceptions [#494](https://github.com/cashapp/paparazzi/issues/494), [#630](https://github.com/cashapp/paparazzi/issues/630).

 ```kotlin
 @Before